Ajmak9/wuom/README.md

 WUOM allows you to structure reality instead of simplifying it.

 It works by applying geometrical systems to organize:

-- information
+* information
-- workflows
+* workflows
-- decision-making
+* decision-making
-- perception
+* perception
+* relations between variables

+It does not replace thought.

+It prepares thought before action.

 ---